Gooda97/Brain-Breast-Tumor-Classification-and-Segmentation/README.md

 ## Environment

-I recommend you using virtualenv to create a virtual environments.
+I recommend you using virtualenv to create two virtual environments, one for Mask-rcnn and another for the rest of the project.

 You can install virtualenv (which is itself a pip package) via

 ```
 pip install virtualenv